-A Secured Environment can be implemented as an Independent Security Element or as an integrated function in an M2M Device or M2M Gateway.

-The security properties of the Secured Environment are provided by certain functions which are secure, for instance protected by secure hardware.
+Due to potentially high degree of variation between required security robustness levels for different M2M Nodes or different M2M services, it is possible for an M2M Device or M2M Gateway to implement multiple and different types of Secure Environments to host the M2M Node Secure Environment,

+Application Secure Environment: The secure environment that protects the operation of an M2M application within the hosting M2M Device, M2M gateway or M2M Network device.

-An M2M Device or M2M Gateway can support one or more Secured Environment.Sensitive Data: data which require protection from unauthorised disclosure or modification.
+Sensitive Data: data which require protection from unauthorised disclosure or modification in accordance to the level of security robustness required

+.

-Trusted Environment: a logical entity in an M2M Device or M2M Gateway which performs Sensitive Functions, specifically for the purpose of Integrity Validation.
+Trusted Environment: An instantiation of an M2M Device or M2M gateway Secure Environment (DSE or GSE) that is implemented as an integrated function (as opposed to Independent Security Element??).
+TrE is considered to have cryptographically secure boundaries and interfaces (similar to a cryptographic module) but may or may not have a hardware instantiaion, i.e. may be a logical entity within an M2M Device or M2M Gateway.
+An M2M Node Secure Environment (NSE) can be implemented on a TrE to performs Sensitive Functions, specifically for the purpose of Integrity Validation.

 A Trusted Environment (TrE) requires a root of trust which is implemented as an integrated function in an M2M Device or M2M Gateway, so as to initiate the chain of trust for computation of software integrity values.
 The verification part of software integrity validation (IVal) is performed in a Secured Environment which can either be integrated in the Trusted Environment or securely connected to it.